-5.1 A City of dynamic and distinctive precincts
+A City of dynamic and distinctive retail precincts

-We will work towards this outcome by: Our priorities for the next four years: A Enhancing the prosperity of our shopping precincts and the South Melbourne Market by working with traders and land owners by adopting a place-based approach.
-Trial an approach that brings together residents, property owners, businesses and place users to agree a future vision and new place identity for our shopping precincts.
+- A. Enhancing the prosperity of our shopping precincts and the South Melbourne Market by working with traders and land owners by adopting a place-based approach - B Collaborating to ensure our entertainment and local economies thrive, while ensuring safe, enjoyable places for everyone.

+- Trial an approach that brings together residents, property owners, businesses and place users to agree a future vision and new place identity for our shopping precincts - Leverage opportunities to improve the Carlisle Street retail precinct, including tram stop upgrade (completed in 2018), Marlborough Street redevelopment and planning for redevelopment of the supermarket precinct to enhance the retail offer and surrounding street spaces - Review footpath trading policies to promote street activity and accessibility - completed 2019